 A simple sentence to write, very hard to put into practice!

-HBR published a good article on their recommendations to improve your Customer Effort Score that you can read here.
+HBR published a good article on their recommendations to improve your Customer Effort Score if you’d like to read more.

 To give you some ideas though, I’ve updated their recommendations for 2020:

 1. Don’t just resolve the current issue— try and prevent the next one.